Giovanni Pietro Dal Toso: Biography

+Diplomatic career

 From 1 March 1996, he served as an official at the Secretary of the Pontifical Council "Cor unum".
 He was appointed Under-Secretary on 21 June 2004.
-He is a member of the Special Committee for dealing with cases of nullity of sacred ordination and release from obligations of the diaconate and priesthood established by the Congregation for Divine Worship and the Discipline of the Sacraments and then, when this compentence was moved, at the Congregation for the Clergy.
+He is a member of the Special Committee for dealing with cases of nullity of sacred ordination and release from obligations of the diaconate and priesthood established by the Congregation for Divine Worship and the Discipline of the Sacraments and then, when this competence was moved, at the Congregation for the Clergy.

 He was appointed as secretary of the Secretary of the Pontifical Council "Cor unum" by Pope Benedict XVI on 22 June 2010 until 1 January 2017, when Council was dissolved.
 After the dissolution of the Pontifical Council in January 2017, he was appointed as secretary delegate of the newly erected Dicastery for Promoting Integral Human Development.

 In November 2017 he became Adjunct Secretary of the Congregation for the Evangelization of Peoples, succeeding Protase Rugambwa who moved up to Secretary.
 He was concurrently named titular archbishop of Foratiana and President of the Pontifical Mission Societies upon his appointment as Adjunct Secretary.

 On 21 January 2023, Pope Francis appointed his as Apostolic Nuncio to Jordan.
 He will reside in Amman.
 This is the first time the nuncio will reside in Jordan.
 On 17 February 2023, he was named as apostolic nuncio to Cyprus as well.

 Since September 2008 he has been a member of the Special Commission for dealing with cases of dissolution of marriage in favorem fidei of the Congregation for the Doctrine of the Faith.
 He knows Italian, German, French, English and Spanish.